yh2der/coding-drills/NeetCode150/Stack/22. Generate Parentheses/README.md

 # 22. Generate Parentheses
 ---
-Given 'n' pairs of parentheses, write a function to generate all combinations of well-formed parentheses.
+Given `n` pairs of parentheses, write a function to generate all combinations of well-formed parentheses.

 Example 1:
 > Input: n = 3